SHANGHAI (Reuters)

 CONTEXT

-The Politburo said earlier this month that China will adopt an "appropriately loose" monetary policy next year, marking the first easing of its stance in 14 years, alongside a more proactive fiscal policy to spur economic growth.
+China’s central bank has urged financial institutions to manage interest rate risks when trading bonds, indicating unease among policymakers over a surge in buying that has sharply reduced yields.
+The Politburo stated earlier this month that China will adopt an “appropriately loose” monetary policy next year, marking the first easing in 14 years.
+This will be in conjunction with a more active fiscal policy to stimulate economic growth.

-Widening yield spreads against the United States pressured the yuan to its weakest in over a year.
-The gap between China's benchmark 10-year government bonds and their U.S. counterparts widened to the largest in 22 years.
+The widening yield spreads compared to the United States have pressured the yuan to its weakest level in over a year, with the disparity between China’s benchmark 10-year government bonds and their U.S. equivalents reaching a 22-year high.

 KEY QUOTES